jasonacox/TinyLLM/monitoring/README.md

 1. Go to `http://localhost:3000` and default user/password is admin/admin.
 2. Create a data source, select InfluxDB and use URL http://x.x.x.x:8086 (replace with IP address of host), database name `tinyllm` and timeout `5s`.
-3. Import dashboard and select `dashboard.json`.
+3. Import dashboard and upload or copy/paste [dashboard.json](dashboard.json).
+Select InfluxDB as the data source.